 Preheat your broiler.
 If you'd rather just bake this then preheat the oven to 350"F.

 Preheat a cast iron medium pot over medium flame.
 Add half of the diced onion and a drizzle of olive oil or a splash of water and sauté with a pinch of sea salt for about 5 minutes until translucent.
 Stir in the carrots and cook another 5 to 10 minutes until they begin to soften.

 Add 2 bay leaves, thyme leaves, whole cloves, chili pepper and garlic.
-Give everything a good stir then add the paprika, onion powder and flour.
+Give everything a good stir then add the paprika, onion powder and flour (or corn starch for gluten-free).
 Stir again then whisk in the red wine and vegetable stock.
 Keep whisking until everything is smooth.

 Spoon the mashed potatoes on top of the mushroom gravy and level them with the back of a spoon.
 Take a fork and create little tracks over the surface.

 Transfer the Shepherd’s pie to the preheated broiler and broil for a few minutes until golden brown on top.
 Alternatively bake it in a preheated oven at 350"F for 25 minutes.Serve hot garnished with micro greens, chives or your favorite fresh herbs.